Xceptance/xlt-documentation/content/en/load-testing/Advanced/010-merge-rules.md

 Request Table w/o Merge Rules
 {{< /image >}}

 Everything is named similarly, we have no idea what happened here, and whether it's good or bad.
 So let's have a closer look at these requests that were measured.
-It is always an url and a name.
+It is always a url and a name.
 The name is determined as explained above (based on the action naming and index).

 ```txt
 # COLogin.1